haloween/dpd-client-info-service-api-python/README.md

 # dpd-client-info-service-api-python
 Python API Client Library for DPD Info and Client service in Poland.
-It allows parcel / shipping label generation and parcel tracking.
+It allows parcel / shipping label generation.

 ### Installation